 Teaching

 Across universities I’ve taught a variety of courses in public law, political theory, criminal justice, and literature, at both the undergraduate and graduate levels.
-Learn more about our excellent program in Democracy and Justice Studies here.

 I’m particularly committed to teaching and learning in correctional facilities through prison education or inside-outside programs.
 You can read a bit about one of my experiences here.